purplecity/rate_limit/readme.md

 * Supports creating custom rules in any mode.
 * Implemented using a memory token bucket.
+* easy use. u can add and any web server(eg:gin) as middleware

 ```golang
 	Init_rate_limit(keys_check_minute, keys_check num) //init rate limiter and start keys check